 The core of my current research is at the intersection of computer vision and art history and is supervised by Prof. Dr. Tristan Weddigen and Dr. Leonardo Impett.
 I there wish to explore recurrent patterns in pictorial art and their evolution in time and place.
 This approach relies on the context of visual and cultural influence of artworks and intend to produce new exploring tools to the field of art history.

 PhD Project - Lineage of characteristic figures and patterns in pictorial art.
 On hand and hand gestures in the early Renaissance

-Reproductions have an important place in art history and the notion of a context of visual and cultural influence is non-negligeable.
-These reproductions do not only involve artworks in their entirety, but also patterns and replicas, smaller parts or similar representations that can be found from one painting to another.
+Reproductions have an important place in art history and the notion of a context of visual and cultural influence is non-negligible.
+These reproductions do not only involve artworks in their entirety, but also patterns and replicas, smaller parts, or similar representations that can be found from one painting to another.
 The Italian Renaissance seems to be a rich field of exploration for such replicas and patterns, especially regarding their expansion and evolution.